christiancannata/agrispesa/wp-content/plugins/user-switching/readme.txt

 * Fix the redirect type parameter passed to the `user_switching_redirect_to` filter
 * Increase the minimum supported version of PHP to 7.4

-### 1.7.0 (30 July 2022) ###

-* Redirect to the current post, term, user, or comment being edited when switching off
-* Clean up some user-facing messages
-* Apply basic styling to the Switch Back link that appears in the footer
-* Use a better placement for the Switch To menu on bbPress profiles
-* Use a more appropriate HTTP response code if switching off fails
-* Exclude `.editorconfig` from dist ZIP

-### 1.6.0 (24 June 2022) ###

-* Add a 'Switch To' link to the order screen in WooCommerce
-* Add a 'Switch back' link to the My Account screen and the login screen in WooCommerce

 ### Earlier versions ###